Randall Scotting: Performing career

 Scotting is distinctive among countertenors for his warm, resonate, and strong voice as well as his physical stature.
 He began singing professionally while still studying at university, performing smaller operatic roles and singing in concerts with varied orchestras and ensembles.
 Scotting's first major leading stage role was at the Festival dei due Mondi in Spoleto, Italy, singing in Vivaldi's Ercole sul Termodonte conducted by Alan Curtis.
-He has sung many leading roles since, including the title roles in Handel's Giulio Cesare, Rinaldo, and Orlando as well as the roles of Athamas (in Semele), Ottone (in Agrippina), and Hamor (in Jephtha).
+He has sung many leading roles since, including the title roles in Handel's Giulio Cesare, Rinaldo, and Orlando as well as the roles of Ruggiero (in Alcina), Athamas (in Semele), Ottone (in Agrippina), and Hamor (in Jephtha).
 He has sung the title roles in Gluck's Orfeo ed Euridice, Vivaldi's il Tigrane, Cavalli's Eliogabalo, Caldara's Santo Stefano, and Stradella's San Giovanni Battista.
 Scotting has also performed Britten's leading countertenor roles of Oberon in A Midsummer Night's Dream and the Voice of Apollo in Death in Venice.
-Other roles of note include: the Refugee (in Dove's Flight), Valentiniano (in Gluck's Ezio), and the Sorceress (in Purcell's Dido & Aeneas).
-Companies he has worked with include the Metropolitan Opera, Royal Opera House Covent Garden, Bayerische Staatsoper, Seattle Opera, Lyric Opera of Chicago, Santa Fe Opera, Detroit Opera, Opera Colorado, Boston Baroque, New York Philharmonic, National Sawdust, Landestheater Neustrelitz, Budapest Kamaraopera, Minnesota Opera, the original New York City Opera, Santa Barbara Symphony, Opera Omaha, Fort Worth Opera, the Bath International Music Festival, Christchurch Arts Festival, and the Spoleto Festival.
+Other roles of note include: the Refugee (in Dove's Flight), Adone (in Sciarrino's Venere e Adone), Valentiniano (in Gluck's Ezio), and the Sorceress (in Purcell's Dido & Aeneas).
+Companies he has worked with include the Metropolitan Opera, Royal Opera House Covent Garden, Bayerische Staatsoper, Staatsoper Hamburg, Seattle Opera, Lyric Opera of Chicago, Santa Fe Opera, Detroit Opera, Opera Colorado, Boston Baroque, New York Philharmonic, Ars Lyrica Houston, National Sawdust, Pinchgut Opera, Landestheater Neustrelitz, Budapest Kamaraopera, Minnesota Opera, the original New York City Opera, Santa Barbara Symphony, Opera Omaha, Fort Worth Opera, the Bath International Music Festival, Christchurch Arts Festival, and the Spoleto Festival.

 Scotting also sings modern and contemporary music, utilizing over three octaves of his voice.
 He has sung staged performances of Arnold Schoenberg's Pierrot lunaire, Iannis Xenakis's challenging masterwork The Oresteia, and Peter Maxwell Davies's Eight Songs for a Mad King.
-In addition to singing music by living composers like Jonathan Dove, Caroline Shaw, Matthew Aucoin, Olga Neuwirth, Christopher Cerrone, Phillip Glass, Péter Eötvös, and Paul Crabtree, Scotting continues to perform the music of György Ligeti, John Cage, Harrison Birtwistle, and Luciano Berio.
+In addition to singing music by living composers like Jonathan Dove, Salvatore Sciarrino Caroline Shaw, Matthew Aucoin, Olga Neuwirth, Christopher Cerrone, Philip Glass, Péter Eötvös, Scotting continues to perform the music of György Ligeti, John Cage, Harrison Birtwistle, and Luciano Berio.
 Scotting has musically improvised with Bobby McFerrin at Carnegie Hall, crooned Leonard Cohen songs while dancing a burlesque striptease for Company XIV, and sung arias in an experimental version of Handel's Ariodante at National Sawdust accompanied by a bluegrass band.
 His recital repertoire includes programs not traditionally associated with the countertenor voice, including Schumann's Dichterliebe, Ligeti's Öt Arany‐dal, and Berio's Canzoni popolari.